REQUEST FOR PROPOSALS

 The training units will be implemented in partnership with the Native Hawaiian Organizations (NHO) for preservation of the selected cultural sites.
 Field work at their respective historic sites to preserve and restore places that are significant to the culture, traditions, and practices of the Native Hawaiian Community will be included.

 The selection process began in 2021 with initial program scoping and a development phase to establish NHO solicitation parameters, evaluation criteria, and regulatory compliance requirements.
 The first NHO solicitation, review and selection of the first three projects took place in 2022.
-NHO solicitations will occur on a recurrent basis and multiple NHOs across the State will be engaged through 2026.
+The second solicitation was issued in 2024 and three additional projects were selected.
+NHO Partners from across the State will be engaged through 2026.

 In the news…